 Unfortunately, there are no effective treatments for halting or reversing the progression of the disease.

-Riluzole can slow the progression of the disease and extend survival by a few months in AML.
+Riluzole can slow the progression of the disease and extend survival by a few months in ALS.
 It is licensed in the UK and should be initiated by a specialist.

 Edaravone is currently used in the United States but not the UK.
 Recent studies suggest it has the potential to slow the progression of the disease and it may come in to use in the future.